bwrnardo/LFS101/README.md

 # LFS101
-Introduction to Linux (LFS101) notes
+My notes on the Introduction to Linux (LFS101) course made by the Linux Foundation